 • When there are none of the people listed above, any surviving family member—even cousins, aunts, etc.—would receive the benefits of a wrongful death claim.

 A highly skilled Richmond wrongful death attorney will work hard to obtain a fair settlement on your behalf.
 We are experienced local lawyers who have been helping our neighbors in need for nearly five decades.
 Each of our partners is native to this area, born and raised in Virginia.
 Two partners served in the military and are strongly involved in the community.
-For a professional, honest, experienced wrongful death attorney, contact Tronfeld, West & Durrett today.
+For a professional, honest, experienced wrongful death attorney, contact Tronfeld West & Durrett today.

 Related Links